sobri3195/Pegabox/README.md

 # Pegabox
-Pegabox is tools of pegasus which you can use to hack anyting.
+Pegabox is tools of pegasus which you can use to yourself.
 There's so many things on there